UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/UbuntuVM/README.md

             Ours: "user"
             pass : Our usual password "1..." -Check Taiga

     11. Tip.
-Remeber to remove iso file after installation, so the vm will not continuely boot after try to reinstall every time.
+Remember to remove iso file after installation, so the VM will not continually boot after try to reinstall every time.
         *IMPORTANT*

-    12. A restat option will appear
+    12. A restart option will appear
         Hit "Restart Now"

 ## Extra + Questions

-Check Taiaga & Important links doc or Ask Chisom
+Check Taiga & Important links doc or Ask Chisom